JeroenSlobbe/Tutorials/DockerHardening/readme.md

 #### Generate least-privilege token, to only access the connection string

-Now that we have a key vault, we need to create a policy for the secret of our app and generate the token that can be used by our application:
+Now that we have a keyvault, we need to create a policy for the secret of our app and generate the token that can be used by our application:

 ```bash
 echo 'path "secret/data/myapp" { capabilities = ["read"] }' | vault policy write app-policy -